Democrats promise swift action after win in Virginia

 Virginia also drew several high-profile visits from 2020 presidential hopefuls, including former Vice President Joe Biden, as well as current Vice President Mike Pence.

-The only candidate Trump endorsed by name, Republican Geary Higgins, was handily defeated in a contest for a northern Virginia Senate district that was previously held by the GOP.
+The only candidate Trump endorsed by name, Republican Geary Higgins, was handily defeated in a northern Virginia Senate district previously held by the GOP.

-Gary Keener and wife Marthanne Huffines-Keener, of Glen Allen, a suburb just north of Richmond, said they voted Republican for years but have voted Democrat since the 2008 election of Former President Barack Obama.
-They said Trump definitely had a large presence in Virginia's election.
+Gary Keener and wife Marthanne Huffines-Keener, of Glen Allen, a suburb just north of Richmond, said they voted Republican for years but have voted Democrat since the 2008 election of former President Barack Obama.
+They said Trump definitely had a large impact on Virginia's election.

 "We didn't want to make that our only reason for coming out," Keener said.
 "But he's a baboon.
 We do some traveling, and wherever we go, we're embarrassed."